-Vertical and horizontal partitioning is used to distribute portions of a table/indice across multiple storage areas.
-The two partitioning methods may be used individualy, or together, for both tables and indices.
+Vertical and horizontal partitioning is used to distribute portions of a table/indice across multiple storage areas (Both the LIMIT and ACROSS partitioning map schemes are supported).
+The two partitioning methods may be used individually, or together, for both tables and indices.
 This can be driven by any one of several needs such as to 'distribute' a large table/index across multiple disks due to storage constraints, to distribute "hot spots", or to distribute data in a more "organized" manner (ie by company, department, etc).